 Adaptation

 There is no adaptation in the SE-IBM (e.g., no density-dependent rules).
-All individuals follow the same behavioral rules regarding dependent on their inner and environmental characteristics.
+All individuals follow the same behavioral rules dependent on their inner and environmental characteristics.

 Objectives

 Simulated lynx do not have adaptive traits and they do not have a final goal to reach.
 They take decisions at each time step based only their current characteristics and their environment to fulfill an immediate goal (e.g., where to move next).